 Admission into medical school is no walk in the park.
-The average medical school acceptance rate is 7%, and the highest acceptance rate at one of the top 30 schools is only 11%.
-The 2018-19 cycle saw a 25% increase in the number of applicants from ten years prior.
-With a high demand and very few spots available, you might be worried about your medical school chances.
+The average medical school acceptance rate is 6.3%, and schools ranked below the top 50 can have acceptance rates of 1%.
+Applicants to medical school soared by a record-setting 17.8% for the 2021-22 school year.
+With high demand and very few spots available, you might be worried about your medical school chances.

 Just like the Common Application for undergraduate colleges, the AMCAS will be sent to nearly every MD program you apply to.
 With the medical school application process being very cutthroat and competitive, you better prepare in advance.
-The impact of a timely, correct, and well done AMCAS application cannot be underestimated, as the process takes almost a full year.
-So, when is the best time to submit the AMCAS?
+The impact of a timely, correct, and well-written AMCAS application cannot be underestimated, as the process takes almost a full year.
+So, when is the best time to submit the AMCAS 2022?
 Our InGenius Prep team can help you get it done well and on time.

-The earliest you can submit is May 30th, 2019 for the 2020 application round.
+The earliest you can submit is May 28th, 2022 for the 2022-2023 application round.
 In order to understand the AMCAS timeline, I will first take a look at the overall phases of medical school applications.
-Then, I will look through the stages within the AMCAS itself, and discuss how you can know when is the best time to submit the AMCAS.
-Finally, I will outline tips on how to make the most of your time while you wait for the AMCAS to open for submissions, because let’s be honest: you must always take advantage of any free time you have if you’re preparing to apply to medical school.
+Then, I will look through the stages within the AMCAS itself, and discuss how you can know when is the best time to submit the AMCAS 2022.
+Finally, I will outline tips on how to make the most of your time while you wait for the AMCAS to open for submissions because let’s be honest: you must always take advantage of any free time you have if you’re preparing to apply to medical school.

 Medical School Application Process: An Overview

 Before I get to the AMCAS itself, let’s take a more holistic look at the overall medical school application stages because it is crucial to be timely about the entire process, and getting a strong start is a big part of that.